 To help you find the best camera deal for you, we've split this guide into a few different sections.
 Firstly, we've got links to our favorite camera retailers' deals pages in the panel to the side, including B&H, Adorama and Amazon.
 These are always up-to-date with the most recent camera deals, so they're well worth a look.

-Next, we've got some of the latest up-to-date deals that are running at the moment.
-These deals will often have deadlines, so if you fancy one of these, then don't delay!
+Next, we've got some of the latest up-to-date camera deals that are running at the moment.
+These deals won't last forever, so if you fancy one of these, then don't delay!

 So, without any further delay, happy shopping!